zdw/cloudlab_bootstrap/ks_install_tester/README.md

 Requires an Ubuntu 16.04 machine, with a user with sudo enabled.
 Works on cloudlab.

-Copy the `test_boostrap.sh` script onto the target machine and run it.
+Copy the `test_bootstrap.sh` script onto the target machine and run it.

 ## Bring up VM's